brentp/fraguracy/README.md

 # Fraguracy

-`fraguracy` calculates error rates using overlapping paired-end reads in a fragment.
+`fraguracy` calculates real error rates using overlapping paired-end reads in a fragment.
 This avoids some bias.
 It does limit to the (potentially) small percentage of bases that overlap and it will sample less at the beginning of read 1 and the end of read2 (which are known to have increased error rates).

 # Usage

-`fraguracy` binary available in releases takes a bam file (cram supported soon) and outputs error stats.
+The `fraguracy` binary available in releases takes a bam file (cram supported soon) and outputs error stats.
 The plotting is currently done via python.

 ```
 $ fraguracy extract \